-4 Mistakes to Avoid Before Calling an Aircon Technician
+4 Mistakes To Avoid Before Calling An Aircon Technician

 Most aircon problems get worse not because of the fault itself, but because of what happens before anyone looks at it.
 These four mistakes cost homeowners time, money, and sometimes a working unit.

-A general service cleans the filter, flushes the drain, and rinses the coil — routine maintenance that does not diagnose leaks, electrical faults, or failing components.
+A general service cleans the filter, flushes the drain, and rinses the coil.
+Routine maintenance that does not diagnose leaks, electrical faults, or failing components.
 If the unit is already blowing warm, leaking water, or tripping the breaker, a routine service will not fix it.
 The problem was there before the service and will still be there after.

 The issue is not that servicing is wrong.
 It is the wrong starting point when something is already broken.
 The first step should be fault-finding, not cleaning.